 To get started with Azure Kubernetes Service on-premises, on Windows Server 2019 or Azure Stack HCI, set up Azure Kubernetes Service on Azure Stack HCI.

 The following sections discuss some of the reasons to use Azure Kubernetes Service on Azure Stack HCI, then answer some common questions about the service and how to get started.
 For a background on containers, see Windows and containers.
 For a background on how Kubernetes works in Azure Kubernetes Service on Azure Stack HCI, see Kubernetes core concepts and for a background on Kubernetes, see Kubernetes.io.

 Why use Azure Kubernetes Service on Azure Stack HCI for containerized applications?

 While you can manage a few containers manually using Docker and Windows, apps often make use of five, ten, or even hundreds of containers, which is where the Kubernetes orchestrator comes in.

 Kubernetes is an open-source orchestrator for automating container management at scale.
 Azure Kubernetes Service simplifies on-premises Kubernetes deployment by providing wizards for setting up Kubernetes and essential add-ons on Azure Stack HCI, and for creating Kubernetes clusters to host your workloads.

-Here's some of the functionality provided by Azure Kubernetes Service while in preview on Azure Stack HCI:
+Here's some of the functionality provided by Azure Kubernetes Service on Azure Stack HCI:

 - Deploy containerized apps at scale to Kubernetes clusters running across the Azure Stack HCI cluster